wiz0u/WTelegramClient/README.md

 ➡️ You can find lots of useful code snippets in [EXAMPLES](https://wiz0u.github.io/WTelegramClient/EXAMPLES) and in the [Examples subdirectory](https://github.com/wiz0u/WTelegramClient/tree/master/Examples).
-➡️ Check [the FAQ](https://wiz0u.github.io/WTelegramClient/FAQ#compile) if example codes doesn't compile correctly on your machine, or other troubleshooting.
+➡️ Check [the FAQ](https://wiz0u.github.io/WTelegramClient/FAQ#compile) if example codes don't compile correctly on your machine, or other troubleshooting.

 <a name="terminology"></a>
 # Terminology in Telegram Client API